-The Strokestown Park Famine Archive is one of the largest and most important collections of documents about the Great Irish Famine in the world.
+The Strokestown Park Famine Archive is one of the most important collections of documents about the Great Irish Famine in the world.

 Together, they shed light on the power structures, and the social and political relationships, that shaped 19th-century Irish society and its response to the famine crisis.